“Get the wet.”

 And, if fish are rising aggressively, you can add a bushy dry for an instant dry-dropper and bounce the top fly.

 One important detail: 80%+ of my takes have been on the smallest fly in the rig.
 I think the other flies can get a trout’s attention, but I’ve caught most of my fish on size 20 or 22 flies.

 Here are some patterns that have worked well.

 For me, where I stand in the run has been key along two fronts.

 First, I start by standing above a riffle.
-That is because most of my big fish have been holding in water that was ankle- to shin-deep.
+That is because most of my big fish were in water that was ankle- to shin-deep.
 That’s right!
-The two 18″ browns I caught recently were in a riffle about 12 inches deep, believe it or not.
+The two 18″ browns I caught recently were in a riffle about 12” deep, believe it or not.

 So, I start by standing above the riffle, and I swing through areas that nearly all anglers walk by as they look “too shallow.”
 I’ll look for flashes or boils and will patiently work that water.
 Once I find fish, I’ll park and work that area thoroughly (more below).